nirdhum/git-profiles/README.md

 #Git Profiles

-Fetch Profile of searched user from github using github API and dispaly that info on the sccreen.
+Fetch profile of searched user from GitHub using GitHub API and display that info on the DOM.

 -By Nirdhum